pad

 these 2 colors are more of a "formerly grey and tinted blonde" color that doesn't have much gold in it.
 It is a wonderful color on a wig for a mature person because of the soft tones, but does not make a good hairpiece match for natural or tinted (non-greyish) hair.

-Color 14: Is great for a wig if you want a lightest brown-- almost blonde color, but not good for a long hair piece, fall, or ponytail.
+Is great for a wig if you want a lightest brown-- almost blonde color, but not good for a long hair piece, fall, or ponytail.
 It is too ashy for most natural "blonde/brown" hair.
 For a ponytail, it is better to go with a lighter shade if your hair is a blonde/brown since lighter ends are quite common in blonde/brown color of hair.
 Works fine for a scrunchie or a short piece such as Becky or Hayley.
-If you have blonde/brown hair, you might like the 10t19 (only in the Jewel).
+If you have blonde/brown hair, you might like the 8t124.

 Some technical words end up being interpreted incorrectly in everyday language.
 The term "ash blonde" is commonly used to describe hair that was once golden and has darkened and gotten duller over the years.
 Compared to the way it was, it is now more of an "ash blonde".
 But technically, the hair itself probably still has gold tones in it and may more accurately be described as a blonde/brown.